Tuesday, 8 November 2011

 At the Trinity Senatorial Hustings the Vice Dean Rev. Houghton was kind enough to ask a question.
 I felt it appropriate to answer using the Bible as a basis for my reply.
 There was an audible intake of breath from the parishioners, as if I had committed some great trespass.
 I was never afraid to question authority however.
 The 'divine right' philosophy died out in the seventeenth century, no one is born to it, I adopt an approach to people of, 'you have to earn my respect', speaking to Rev. Houghton at the end of the hustings I must say that indeed he did.

 The development of my personal morality has undergone several distinct stages; first I was told what was right and wrong, then I formulated my own moral code, then I decided that having a fixed moral code was unworkable and that each situation would have to be judged on its own merits.
+If you look, you will find this three stage process of personal development is repeated in many systems.
+It is even reflected in the holy trinity itself.

 Some lotus flowers blossom, others do not, some clog in the mud